arjak-roy/Ml-playground-webapp/README.md

-# Machine Learning Models Simulator - Flutter Web App
+# Machine Learning Playground  - Flutter Web App

-Welcome to the **Machine Learning Models Simulator**!
+Welcome to the **Machine Learning Playground**!
 This web application is developed using **Flutter**, offering a sleek and responsive user interface.
 It serves as a platform to understand and simulate fundamental machine learning algorithms.

 ---